SamuelYvon/netifaces-2/README.md

 In the previous version of `netifaces` the `AF_` constants' value were assigned to be platform independent.
 This has the nice effect of abstracting the OS when accessing the information of a network layer.
 However after consideration, it does not feel like the right place to provide abstraction.
-If you update your project's dependencies to this version of `netifaces`, be wary of this change.

-Also note that in netifaces-2, the AF_ constants no longer share the same integer value as their equivalents from the `socket` module.
+In netifaces-2, the AF_ constants no longer share the same integer value as their equivalents from the `socket` module.
 This means that code which uses the two sets of constants interchangeably may have to be updated.
+If you update your project's dependencies to this version of `netifaces`, be wary of this change.

 So that type annotations can help with this, netifaces provides the `netifaces.InterfaceType` enum for its own interface types.
 All netifaces results are annotated using this type.